renaudjmathieu/MyApp/README.md

 Website to try some stuff I learn (dev, ml, bi, etc.).

-## :scroll: Available Script Commands
+## :technologist: Available Script Commands

 In the project directory, you can run: